9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ::::

-To understand this type signature, hark back to our discussion of multi-parameter type classes in [the section called \"Multi-parameter type classes\"](16-programming-with-monads.org::*Multi-parameter type classes) intend to make a `Monad` instance is the *partial type* `MaybeT m`: this has the usual single type parameter, `a`, that satisfies the requirements of the `Monad` type class.
+To understand this type signature, hark back to our discussion of multi-parameter type classes in [the section called "Multi-parameter type classes"](16-programming-with-monads.org::*Multi-parameter type classes) intend to make a `Monad` instance is the *partial type* `MaybeT m`: this has the usual single type parameter, `a`, that satisfies the requirements of the `Monad` type class.